We are a thriving community of children, parents and teachers working individually and together to:

 Arriving to school

 Children wash hands upon arrival and also when they return home.
-This way we try to prevent your child from infection.
+This way we try to prevent your child from infections.

 After the hand washing, please, wish goodbye already in the hallway and direct your child to go into the classroom.
 Please, avoid entering the classroom nor go into long discussions with the teachers as this may disturb the classroom.